The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Algorithmic aspects

-\begin{proof} Suppose that $R,S \in \ZZ[X]$ are of degree $\le n$ and all coefficients are bounded by $A = 2^a$.
-According to Lickteig--Roy \cite{LickteigRoy:2001} and Gathen--Gerhard \cite[Cor.\,11.17]{GathenGerhard:2003} the subresultant algorithm requires $\tilde{O}(n^2 a)$ bit-operations.
-This has to be iterated $b$ times; coefficients are bounded by $A = 2^{a+nb}$.
-Since we assume all roots to be distinct, they ultimately become separated so that the algorithm has to follow $n$ approximations in parallel.
+\begin{proof} According to Theorem \ref{thm:FastCauchyIndexComputation}, we can compute $\Ind_0^1(\frac{\re F}{\im F})$ using $\tilde{O}(n^2 a)$ bit-operations.
+We can reparametrize $F$ to calulcate the index along any line segment, and thus along the boundary of any rectangle.
+In the Sturm--Cauchy algorithm (\sref{sub:GlobalRootFinding}), this has to be iterated $b$ times in order to achieve the desired precision, and the coefficients are bounded by $2^{a+nb}$.
+Since we assume all roots of $F$ to be distinct, they ultimately become separated so that the algorithm has to follow $n$ approximations in parallel.
 This multiplies the previous bound by a factor $n b$, so we arrive at $\tilde{O}( n^3 b (a+nb) )$ bit-operations. \end{proof}

+\begin{Annotation} \textbf{(Data structures)} The \emph{construction} of the Sturm chain is the most expensive step in the above root-finding algorithm.
+In the real case we have to construct this chain only once because we can reuse it in all subsequent iterations.
+In the complex case, each segment requires a separate computation: it is thus advantageous to store each segment with its corresponding Sturm chain, and each square with the four Sturm chains along the boundary, so as to reuse precious data as much as possible. \end{Annotation}

-\begin{Annotation} \textbf{(Simplicity)} The algebraic algorithm is straightforward to implement except for two standard subalgorithms, namely fast integer arithmetic and fast subresultant computation for integer polynomials.
-These subalgorithms are theoretically well-understood, and their complexity bounds are known and nearly optimal.
+\begin{Annotation} \textbf{(Algorithms)} The algebraic algorithm is straightforward to implement except for two standard subalgorithms, namely fast integer arithmetic and fast subresultant computation for integer polynomials.
+These subalgorithms are theoretically well-understood, and their complexity is known and nearly optimal.
 Their implementation is laborious, but is available in general-purpose libraries for integer and polynomial arithmetic.

-The algebraic algorithm uses exact arithmetic and no approximations.
-This ensures that we do not have to worry about error propagation, which simplifies (formal) correctness proofs. \end{Annotation}
+The algebraic algorithm uses exact arithmetic.
+This means that during its execution we do not have to worry about error propagation, which simplifies (formal) correctness proofs. \end{Annotation}

-\begin{Annotation} \textbf{(Parallelization)} We can adapt the algorithm to find only \emph{one} root of $F$, and according to the preceding proof its complexity is $\tilde{O}( n^2 b (a+nb) )$, again neglecting terms of order $\log(n)$.
-This approach is parallelizable: whenever bisection separates the roots into non-empty clusters, these can then be processed by independent computers working in parallel.
-The parallel complexity thus drops to $\tilde{O}( n^2 b (a+nb) )$. \end{Annotation}
+\begin{Annotation} \textbf{(Parallelization)} We can adapt the algorithm to find only \emph{one} root of $F$, and according to the preceding proof its complexity is $\tilde{O}( n^3 b^2 )$, again neglecting terms of order $\log(n)$.
+This approach is parallelizable: whenever bisection separates the roots into nonempty clusters, these can then be processed by independent computers working in parallel.
+The parallel complexity thus drops to $\tilde{O}( n^3 b^2 )$. \end{Annotation}